Skip to content

 Townsend may have been the first to raise the possibility of bringing the Monthly to the American Mathematical Society (AMS) for support.
 In a May 17, 1912, letter to Slaught, he suggested that the AMS

-might well undertake to publish a mathematical paper that would be of value to the teachers of mathematics in the high schools and the small colleges,\ one which would influence the character of the instruction and at the same time stimulate mathematical interest in those schools upon which we must depend for mathematical students.
+might well undertake to publish a mathematical paper that would be of value to the teachers of mathematics in the high schools and the small colleges, one which would influence the character of the instruction and at the same time stimulate mathematical interest in those schools upon which we must depend for mathematical students.

 In his reply, Slaught revealed the urgency of his need for financial support for the Monthly and suggested improving the Monthly first and later proposing that the AMS take it over:

+I cannot long stand the pressure.
+I must either put the Monthly on a different basis or stand from under.
 If your scheme, which you proposed with reference to having the Society take the Monthly over, could be put through, I should be only too glad to transfer the whole responsibility, including all editorial and business connection with the journal, and if you think that there is a chance of this being done, I should be only too glad to wait and see it tried.
 However, all the members with whom I have talked seem to feel very doubtful about this proposition at the present time.
 It may be best to go ahead as proposed above [with subsidies from educational institutions], and see what can be done with the Monthly, hoping later that the Society will take it over.

 Slaught wrote to Finkel with a similar sense of desperation on November 6, 1912: "I had definitely promised myself that I must bring about this change [of the entire environment of the Monthly] between now and January first," he wrote, "or else withdraw entirely from the situation."